thoughtbot/superglue/docs/deferments.md

 }
 ```

-Your page component finally recieves the new props and rerenders.
+Your page component finally receives the new props and rerenders.
 For more
 control, you may provide a `success_action` or `fail_action`, and Superglue
 will dispatch these actions when the promise resolves successfully or fails.